Matthew Moy: Video games

 Moy voiced Firefly in the 2009 video game G.I.
 Joe: The Rise of Cobra, Raus in White Knight Chronicles, and Shroomboom in the Skylanders reboot of the franchise.

 Artwork

 When not acting, Moy enjoys drawing and painting.
 He has credited Rebecca Sugar with giving him additional painting lessons during his time on Steven Universe.

 Personal life

-Moy resides in Los Angeles, and enjoys cooking, writing, and traveling.

 In 2012, while filming the second season of 2 Broke Girls, Moy unknowingly suffered a minor stroke in his sleep, causing weakness and motor skill loss in his right side.
 He drove himself to urgent care, and doctors discovered bleeding in his brain, but no further deterioration.
 The loss of motor skills in Moy's right side required a year of physical therapy, including walking with a cane for assistance on sets and re-learning to write with his right hand; he has since made a full recovery.
 Moy kept the incident private from media until 2017.